Virginia Tech® home

 Unwrapping Evolution: How Paleontologists Build the Tree of Life , article

 Aug.
 26, 2025.
 What do Snickers bars and ancient fossils have in common?
 More than you'd think, according to Virginia Tech Ph.D. student Prescott Vayda, who shared his research at the July 24th Science on Tap event, Unwrapping Evolution: How Paleontologists Build the Tree of Life.
+Vayda helped audience members learn about evolutionary relationships by asking them to identify characteristics of candy bars and think about similarities and differences.

 • Article Item